sfc-gh-sgangichetty/python-ml-java-udf-demo/README.md

-This demo shows how you can use a pure python ML workflow to build a model and then push the model into snowflake as a Java UDF for deployment.
-You can use this to demonstrate
+This demo shows how you can use a pure python ML workflow to build a model and then push the model into snowflake as a Java UDF for deployment.We also demonstrate simple scoring and multi-step ahead forecasts scoring scenarios with the UDF.
+All you need to do to replicate the demo are the following steps:

 1. The dockerfile on this repo builds on [snowtire](https://github.com/zoharsan/snowtire_v2).
 Therefore you need snowtire image.
 Clone the repo & build snowtire docker image as  `docker build --pull -t snowtire .` This will take a couple of minutes.